Health Service Chief Executive

 Photo of Frank Tracey

-Adjunct Professor Frank Tracey has over 40 years’ experience working in health systems, including executive roles in large health organisations and the non-government sector.
+Adjunct Professor Frank Tracey has over 40 years’ experience working in health systems, including executive roles in large health organisations, the private and non-government sector and in tertiary education.

 He has an applied interest in population health planning and translational health research.
 While working in both government and non-government roles he has focused on delivering sustainable health strategies that serve the best interests of: